imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 </table>

-## 6.11 `IMAPSN_wall`
+## 6.11 `/wall`

-This is the folder where processed incoming `wall-post` messages are stored.
-A message is removed from the user's wall by deleting it from this folder.
+Messages in the IMAPSN folder that are wall-posts will have a subject of "/wall/{activity.id}".

-## 6.12 `IMAPSN_inbox`
+## 6.12 `/inbox`

-This is the folder where processed incoming `message` messages are stored.
+Messages in the IMAPSN folder that are direct messages will have a subject of /inbox/{activity.id}".
 The IMAP interface is used to mark them as read or not.

 # 7. Program Control Flow